Dolores Ashcroft-Nowicki

-Dolores Ashcroft-Nowicki (born 11 June 1929) is a British occult writer, third generation psychic, and esoteric practitioner.
+Dolores Ashcroft-Nowicki (11 June 1929 – 8 January 2026) was a British occult writer, third generation psychic and esoteric practitioner.
 As an associate of Walter Ernest Butler, she succeeded him as Director of Studies of the Servants of the Light.

 Early life

-Dolores Ashcroft-Nowicki was born and raised in Jersey Island.
-Ashcroft-Nowicki's grandmother was Romani, and she grew up in a family tradition dedicated to the occult sciences.
+Dolores Ashcroft-Nowicki was born on 11 June 1929 in Jersey, where she was also raised.
+Her grandmother was Romani, and she grew up in a family tradition dedicated to the occult sciences.
 During World War II she left with her family to live on the Wirral Peninsula in the northwest of England.
 She spent her spare time visiting the Roma who used to camp there.
 There, she learned about the natural world, tarot cards and fortune telling.
 After the war, the family returned to Jersey and her parents formed a clandestine occult discussion group due to restrictions imposed by Jersey's law.

 Occult career

 During the 1960s, Ashcroft-Nowicki entered the Society of the Inner Light, an esoteric order founded by occultist Dion Fortune.
 There she became associated with Walter Ernest Butler, and with Gareth Knight and the Helios Course in Practical Qabalah, which in 1971 became the foundation of Servants of the Light.
 In 1976, when Butler retired, Ashcroft-Nowicki became the Director of Studies of the SOL, a position she handed on in June 2018 to Steven Critchley.